-(F) The casino operator licensee shall report to the commission on a quarterly basis both the dollar amount of and number of patrons and patron's guest or guests provided with each category of complimentaries.
-The casino operator licensee shall establish sufficient categories to allow auditing of the complimentary program.
+(F) The casino operator shall report to the commission on a quarterly basis both the dollar amount of and number of patrons and patron's guest or guests provided with each category of complimentaries.
+The casino operator shall establish sufficient categories to allow auditing of the complimentary program.

-(G) If cash and non-cash complimentaries issued to a patron or the patron's guest or guests per occurrence have a value of six hundred dollars or more, the casino operator licensee shall meet the following requirements, in addition to those in paragraph (F) of this rule:
+(G) If cash and non-cash complimentaries issued to a patron or the patron's guest or guests per occurrence have a value of six hundred dollars or more, the casino operator shall meet the following requirements, in addition to those in paragraph (F) of this rule: